adamesj/sms_messenger/README.md

 The program was built using Ruby and Sinatra, with Bootstrap to design the Front End of the application.

+If you would like to test the application, please send me a message at ([jimmy.adames@gmail.com](http://jimmy.adames@gmail.com)) and I will provide the login credentials for you.

 [Live Application](https://sms-messenger.herokuapp.com/)